-Fleet Captain: Ron Thompson
+Fleet Captain: Jeff Jamison

 The Etchells Class and AYC have a long history together.
 Designed in 1966 by Elwood Widmer “Skip” Etchells from Old Greenwich, CT, the Etchells Class has grown from Fleet 1, established in Western Long Island Sound, to over 50 fleets worldwide.
 As one of the original, major proponents of Etchells, AYC has provided a staple of the local racing scene for nearly 50 years.
 We have sailors who compete at the top of the international circuit as well as members just starting out in the fleet.

 Etchells are often described as a powerful 30.5' keelboat that bites into big breeze and powers up more quickly than traditional keelboats.
 She can tack through 70 degrees and has a low wetted surface hull form that keeps moving in the slightest breeze.
 In 20+ knots, she absolutely flies.